History of Michael Busch (baseball) in Timeline

 2022: Promotion to Oklahoma City Dodgers

-In 2022, Michael Busch returned to Tulsa to begin the season.
-After batting .306 with 11 home runs and 29 RBIs over 31 games, he was promoted to the Oklahoma City Dodgers, where he hit .266 in 111 games with 21 homers and 79 RBIs.
+In 2022, Michael Busch began the season with the Tulsa Drillers and, after batting .306 with 11 home runs and 29 RBIs over 31 games, he was promoted to the Oklahoma City Dodgers, where he hit .266 in 111 games with 21 homers and 79 RBIs.

-2023: MLB Debut and Minor League Player of the Year
+2023: MLB Call-Up and Minor League Player of the Year

-In 2023, Michael Busch was called up to the majors for the first time on April 25 and made his debut with the Dodgers.
-He was also selected as the organization's Minor League Player of the Year after hitting .323 with 27 home runs and 90 RBI in 98 games for Oklahoma City, helping them win the Pacific Coast League (PCL) championship and was honored as the MVP and Top Prospect of the PCL.
+In 2023, Michael Busch was called up to the majors for the first time on April 25.
+He was selected as the organization's Minor League Player of the Year after hitting .323 with 27 home runs and 90 RBI in 98 games for Oklahoma City, helping them win the Pacific Coast League (PCL) championship.
+He was also honored as the MVP and Top Prospect of the PCL.

-On January 11, 2024, Michael Busch and Yency Almonte were traded to the Chicago Cubs in exchange for Jackson Ferris and Zyhir Hope.
-He later homered in five straight games, tying the longest streak by a Cub.
-He finished the season with 21 home runs and 65 RBI.
+On January 11, 2024, Michael Busch was traded by the Dodgers to the Chicago Cubs along with Yency Almonte in exchange for Jackson Ferris and Zyhir Hope.
+He had a five-game home run streak from April 10-15, tying the longest streak by a Cub.

 In 2025, Michael Busch finished third in Phase 1 of fan voting for the MLB All-Star Game.
 On July 4, Busch became the first Cubs first baseman since Ernie Banks to have a three-homer game.
-At the All-Star break, Busch had an OPS of .925, ranking fifth in Major League Baseball.
+He ended the 2025 MLB Regular Season with a career-high 34 home runs and 90 RBI.